Sports Osteopath London

 Adhesive Capsulitis (Frozen Shoulder)

 Even though injuries may be similar, treatments differ because we are all individuals and made differently.
-Treatment may range from hands on muscular stretching, joint articulations and manipulations.
-Your sports osteopath will discuss what methods are most effective to treat your symptoms along with a detailed sports rehabilitation program with estimated healing times.
+Treatment may range from hands-on muscular stretching, joint articulations and manipulations.
+Your sports osteopath will discuss what methods are most effective to treat your symptoms, along with a detailed sports rehabilitation program with estimated healing times.

-Sports Massage Vs Sports Osteopath
+Sports Osteopath

 Sports Osteopathy Techniques